 - Identify the scope of PoCUS practice and training for rural GP participants in the IN PoCUS program.

-A qualitative study was conducted.
-In a virtual interview with 21 GPs across rural BC, participants were asked about their motivation to participate in RCCbc program, the type of training they received, their current use of PoCUS, their experience with the technology and their experience interacting with specialists in regional centres.
-Thematic analysis of findings was conducted.
+Virtual interviews were conducted with 21 GPs across rural BC.
+GPs were asked about their motivation to participate in the IN PoCUS program, the type of training they received, their experience using PoCUS, and their experience interacting with specialists in regional centres.

 Phase I – Key Findings

-- The study found GPs recognized that the use of ultrasonography using PoCUS does not replace specialist imaging.
-Instead, GPs was the PoCUS as an extension of the physical exam.
+- GPs recognize that the use of ultrasonography using PoCUS does not replace specialist imaging.
+Instead, GPs use PoCUS as an extension of the physical exam.

-- Physicians view many advantages to using PoCUS.
-PoCUS enabled better patient care.
-The real-time information physicians received from using PoCUS led to better decision-making, facilitated procedural care, and assisted in determining acuity of COVID-19.
-Physicians felt that their ability to improve patient care also led to an increased sense of job satisfaction.
+- GPs reported many advantages to the use of PoCUS.
+The real-time information they receive from PoCUS leads to better decision-making, facilitates procedural care, and assists in determining the acuity of COVID-19.
+GPs thought that their ability to improve patient care led to an increased sense of job satisfaction.

 Phase II – Objectives

-Phase II of the rural IN PoCUS evaluation study aims to understand the quality of ultrasound exams by rural GPs and the effect of exams on patient care.
+Phase II aims to understand the quality of PoCUS by rural GPs and the effect of PoCUS use on patient care.
 Study objectives are to:

-- Assess whether PoCUS exams change GPs’ diagnostic confidence, and their patient care plans, and
+- Assess whether PoCUS changes GP diagnostic confidence, and their patient care plan (Table 1), and;

-We are currently in the final planning stages of Phase II and will pilot the study protocol with GPs soon.
-If you have any questions about Phase I, please email Anshu Parajulee at email@example.com.
+We are recruiting rural GP study participants to Phase II.
+See the recruitment flyer here.
+If you have any questions about Phase II, please email Anshu Parajulee at email@example.com.